jpablo/haskell-scala-js/language-x.md

 * Clean syntax / model for type level programming
 * macros
 * type providers ??
+* OCaml object system??
+* awesome repl

+## ideas
+analogous to how you can use prefixes to string to construct different things in Scala / Python

+use prefixes to arrays to indicate for example mutable arrays, immutable arrays, vectors, lists, etc

+mutable array
+`marray = m[1,2,3]`

+etc

+### versions
+maintain multiple versions of the syntax optimized for
+* JS users
+* Python users

+Provide ports of the std libraries for each version

+### language levels
+0. Dynamic, no effect tracking, etc
+1. Static, no effect tracking
+2. Static, effect tracking
+    explore Eff, Monad transformers, etc
+3. Liquid Types
+4. Dependent types?

 # Functions
 Curried by default